Expressive aphasia is a language disorder that often occurs after left-hemisphere strokes.

 Expressive aphasia occurs when there is damage to the Broca’s area of the brain, which controls speech production.

-Unlike other types of aphasia, expressive aphasia is mostly concerned with difficulty of speech production.
+Unlike other types of aphasia, expressive aphasia is mostly concerned with speech production.

-The best way to recover from expressive aphasia is by working with a speech therapy program specially tailored uniquely for you.
+The best way to recover from this type of aphasia is by working with a speech language pathologist.

-Speech exercises will help rewire the brain and improve your language skills and ability to fluidly form complete sentences.
+Their speech therapy exercises will help rewire the brain and improve your language skills.